anmarkoulis/event-sourcing/docs/presentation.md

 ## **The system has no memory of what happened**

 <!--
 Now, let me tell you a story that probably sounds familiar to many of you.
 Monday 3:47 PM - someone reports that Sarah's account is missing.
 Tuesday 9:15 AM - we're still trying to figure out when it was deleted, who did it, and why.
 With traditional systems, we can't answer any of these questions.
 Why is that.
-Usually we have one entry and we update on top of it.
-We usually store the updated_at or the updated_by but we lose what was the state in the past.
+Usually we have one row per entity in our relational database and we update on top of it.
+In the case of the hard delete  we lose what was the entry.
+If we have soft delete then we know when it was deleted using deleted_at, maybe who using the updated_by but on most cases we miss the reason or the different states the user was.
 The system has no memory of what happened.
-This is the nightmare we all face when debugging production issues.
+This is the nightmare we all face when debugging production issues with classic arhictectures.
 -->

 ---